DeanLeong/active-record-landlord-exercise/README.md

 ## Overview

-This asignment we will practicing Active Record methods.
-We do not need to put any code into our controllers, routes, or views.
+For this lab, we will practicing Active Record methods.
 All of our code will go into our seed file.
 We can test with `rails console` and `psql`.

 ## Getting Started